 4. Create a puppy potty training routine

 Once your dog starts developing bladder control and realizes that pottying in the proper place generates praise, it’s time to steer him to a consistent routine of potty breaks.
-Just make sure you set up a routine that you can follow every day, including the weekends.
+Get your puppy on a schedule that you can follow every day, including the weekends.